rexresearch

 substituted azepines, which are known as protein kinase C, from

-various sponges such as Phakellia flabellate (Great Barrier Reef,
+various sponges such as Phakellia flabellate (Great Barrier

-Australia), Hymeniaeiidon aldis (Okinawa), Axinella verrucosa
+Reef, Australia), Hymeniaeiidon aldis (Okinawa), Axinella

-have in particular anti-viral and anti-tumor properties.
-Such an
+Inhibitors have in particular anti-viral and anti-tumor

-effect is based on the kinase-specific activity of the energy
+properties.
+Such an effect is based on the kinase-specific

-supply of the cells by the elimination of phosphate from the
+activity of the energy supply of the cells by the elimination of

-adenosine triphosphate (ATP).
-If this cleavage - The known ATPase
+phosphate from the adenosine triphosphate (ATP).
+If this

-reaction - Is inhibited by appropriate inhibitors as mentioned
+cleavage - The known ATPase reaction - Is inhibited by

-above, an interruption of the signal transfer in the cell occurs.
+the signal transfer in the cell occurs.

 After the (), discodermolide compounds (terpene lactones) from